 Brand identity is built when customers are unaware of your products.
 The work for the brand here is to build a strong brand identity for the benefit of the brand and to attract the customers.
 We talk a lot more about brand identity in this article.
 We have also explained the Brand identity prism while taking Pepsi as an example.

-Because brand identity is the first step in Keller’s Brand equity model, it is the most important step and the base of the Brand equity pyramid.
+Because brand identity is the first step in the equity model, it is the most important step and the base of the Brand equity pyramid.
 If the base is strong, the pyramid will be stronger.
 Thus, the stronger the brand identity you build from the start, the better it is for your brand.

 How to use Brand identity to build equity?

 Many online companies nowadays spend billions on advertising and creating awareness even before they have profits in the firm.
-This is done to create a brand identity and build brand awareness right from the start.
+This is done to create a brand loyalty, identity and build brand awareness right from the start.
 A massive advertising campaign right at the start ensures that every target customer is aware of the brand and its values are being communicated directly to the customer.

 As a result, there is no misinformation and the promise going to the customer is directly from the brand.
 A customer starts perceiving the brand through its communication and this builds brand identity.
 This is clearly the Awareness and Identity creation stage and the brand is more involved in telling customers “Who they are”